azavadil/msgApp/README.md

 -----------------
 The application logic is contained in the file [main.py](https://github.com/azavadil/msgApp/blob/master/main.py).
 Following the outline above, when a user arrives at the site the application checks to see if the user is logged in.
 If not, the user has the option of signing into their account or creating a new account.
 When the user logs in a secure cookie is set which can subsequently be used to to validate their identity.
 Upon login, an inbox of the user's ten most recent messages is displayed.
 The user can click on any of the listed messages listed in the inbox to view the message content.

 The user also has the option to send messages to other users on the system.
 When a user sends a message, two things happen.
-The message is stored to the Message database and the message ID (i.e. the message's datastore key) is added to the recipient/recipeints message lists.
+The message is stored to the Message database and the message ID (i.e. the message's datastore key) is added to the recipient/recipients message lists.

 This structure addresses the specifications of the problem.
 For example, sending a global broadcast of the message results in a single message being saved to the datastore and the message ID (i.e. the message's datastore key) being added to each user's message list.
-Similarly, when a message is sent to a group, the message is saved to the datastore and the message ID is added to the message list of group members.
+Similarly, when a message is sent to a group, the message is saved to the datastore and the message ID is added to the message list of current group members.
 This ensures that the message is received only by users who are members of the group at the time the message was sent.

 Database Models